6 Tips for Millennials on Buying a Home in New York

 Taking A Look At Your Finances

-In fact, it’s one of the most expensive cities in the world.
+New York is expensive.
+It's one of the most costly cities in the world.

 Buying a home is not a must, but it can have its benefits.

-Likewise, it can be detrimental to your financial health if you are not ready to step into a more potentially fiscally-demanding role.
+Likewise, it can be detrimental to your financial health if you are not ready to step into a more potentially fiscally demanding role.

 Whip out a calculator, look at your savings account, and look at your cost of living.